franalba-dev/franalba-dev/README.md

 <br>

-# 💫 Some stuff about Me:
+# 💫 Some stuff about me:
 - 🎓 I am currently a **student** at [**Institut Guinovarda**](https://agora.xtec.cat/iesguinovarda/).
 - 💻 My objective is to be a **developer of web applications or cross-platform applications**.
 - 🇪🇸 I live in Catalonia, **Spain**.